Foxbud/libcclosure/README.md

     bool (*callback)(int *) = CClosureNew(SumGreaterThanCallback, env, false);

-    /* Callback is now a first-class function that will be passed environment implicitly to its first parameter. */
+    /* Callback is now a first-class function that will be passed environment implicitly as its first parameter. */
     ListForEach(list, callback);

     /* Would print "134". */